zoek1/bakery/README.md

 - [X] As user I get a badge to include in my repository

 **Phase 2**
-- [ ] As sponsor I receive one NFT for contribute to X profile using Axelars GMP
+- [X] As sponsor I receive one NFT for contribute to X profile using Axelars GMP
 - [ ] As user I can configure reward and memberships for certain contributions using Axelars GMP
 - [ ] As sponsor I can set recurrent contributions
+- [ ] Add widget to embedd in sites